On Improving Adversarial Transferability of Vision Transformers: Introduction

-Our approach is motivated by the modular nature of ViTs \cite{touvron2020deit, yuan2021tokens, mao2021transformer}: they process a sequence of input image patches repeatedly using multiple multi-headed self-attention layers (transformer blocks) \cite{vaswani2017attention}.
+Our approach is motivated by the modular nature of ViTs \citep{touvron2020deit, yuan2021tokens, mao2021transformer}: they process a sequence of input image patches repeatedly using multiple multi-headed self-attention layers (transformer blocks) \citep{vaswani2017attention}.
 We refer to the representation of patches at each transformer block as \emph{patch tokens}.
-An additional randomly initialized vector (\emph{class token}) is also appended to the set of patch tokens along the network depth to distill discriminative information across patches.
+An additional randomly initialized vector (\emph{class token\footnote{Average of patch tokens can serve as a class token in our approach for ViT designs that do not use an explicit class token such as Swin transformer \citep{liu2021swin} or MLP-Mixer \citep{tolstikhin2021mlp} }}) is also appended to the set of patch tokens along the network depth to distill discriminative information across patches.
 The collective set of tokens is passed through the multiple transformer blocks followed by passing of the class token through a linear classifier (head) which is used to make the final prediction.
 The class token interacts with the patch tokens within each block and is trained gradually across the blocks until it is finally utilized by the linear classifier head to obtain class-specific logit values.
 The class token can be viewed as extracting information useful for the final prediction from the set of patch tokens at each block.
-Given the role of the class token in ViT models, we observe that class tokens can be extracted from the output of each block and each such token can be used to obtain a class-specific logit output using the final classifier head of a pretrained model.
+Given the role of the class token in ViT models, we observe that class tokens can be extracted from the output of each block and each such token can be used to obtain a class-specific logit output using the final classifier of a pretrained model.
 This leads us to the proposed \emph{self-ensemble} of models within a single transformer (Fig. \ref{fig:main_demo}).
-We show that attacking such a {self-ensemble} (Sec. \ref{sec:motivation}) containing multiple discriminative pathways significantly improves adversarial transferability from ViT models, and in particular from the large vision transformers.
+We show that attacking such a {self-ensemble} (Sec. \ref{sec:motivation}) containing multiple discriminative pathways significantly improves adversarial transferability from ViT models, and in particular from the large ViTs.